 Psi Chi, National Honor Society in Psychology

 Students demonstrating high academic standings and a strong commitment to psychology receive applications for membership in their junior or senior years.
-As members of Psi Chi, students provide many services for the Holy Cross community and the larger Worcester community, including taking part in Hogwarts, a demonstration of science experiments for children held annually at Holy Cross, and Holy Cross Cares Day, a day of community service by many members of our community.
-Psi Chi members also serve as moderaters of the annual Research Methods symposium, held in the spring semester.
+As members of Psi Chi, students provide many services for the Holy Cross community and the larger Worcester community, and Holy Cross Cares Day, a day of community service by many members of our community.
+Psi Chi members also serve as moderators of the annual Research Methods symposium, held in the spring semester.

 Psi Chi Ceremony